I’ve earned over a million dollars from creating and launching online courses.

 I bootstrapped my business and in the early days I didn’t spend a ton on tech tools.
 I don’t think you need to, either.
 Although all of the money I made from selling my online courses was re-invested right back into making them more successful the next time around, I didn’t sign up for pricey software until I was ready.

 At the end of the day, people aren’t going to care what tech tool you’re using to run your online course as long as they get the results they signed up for.
-I say this as the creator of tech tools for online courses, so that’s saying something!
+I say this as the creator of a course and membership plugin for WordPress, so that’s saying something!